colazivi/Covid19-Data-Austria/README.md

 ## Format

 A full SQL dumpfile is provided for people who have access to an SQL server.
-For others, there are a couple of TAB-separated CSVs hopefully satisfying most demands.
+For others, there are a couple of TAB-separated TSVs hopefully satisfying most demands.
-All files are in the 7z-format ( https://www.7-zip.org/ ).

 ## Credits